Tim Temple Wins Louisiana Insurance Commissioner Seat After Opponent Withdraws from Race - CollisionWeek

 Tim Temple will be the next insurance commissioner for Louisiana.
 The only other candidate in the race, R.D.
-“Rich” Weaver Weaver, is officially listed as withdrawn on the Louisiana Secretary of State website.
+“Rich” Weaver, is officially listed as withdrawn on the Louisiana Secretary of State website.

 In a statement on August 16, Temple said, “As of today, I am honored and humbled to announce that I am officially the Louisiana Insurance Commissioner-Elect.
 My family and I have been overwhelmed by the amount of support and encouragement we have received from voters across Louisiana throughout this campaign.
-I will continue to travel our state, visit with our people and share my vision for this
+I will continue to travel our state, visit with our people and share my vision for this office.

 Leave a Reply